 right up to adults.
 They have had a variety of uses over the years, from pit ponies to working on farms, and latterly as riding and show ponies.

-They have an excellent temperament which makes them suitable for children and they have smart movements which mean they usually excel in the show ring.
+They have an excellent temperament, which makes them suitable for children, and they have smart movements, which means they usually excel in the show ring.

 Developed in the United Kingdom, the Hackney has a high stepping action and the ability to trot at great speeds.

 They are perhaps one of the smartest moving horses around and are well known as excellent driving horses – their showy action making them highly desirable horses to pull carriages with, particularly throughout the nineteenth century amongst the more well-to-do of society.

 The Morgan is another breed which seems to have had an influence in the origins of the blue roan gene, and indeed there have been several well known blue roans within the breed, including a popular dressage horse called Caduceus Herod.